 Several facilities are available for use by enrolled students to pursue their favorite recreational pastimes.
-Located in the gymnasium and the natatorium complex are an indoor swimming pool, weight room, and racquetball court for student use when classes which utilize these facilities are not in session.
-For indoor fun and enjoyment, the Residential Learning Centers provide televisions, pool tables, ping-pong tables, and computer labs.
+Located in the gymnasium are a weight room and racquetball court for student use when classes which utilize these facilities are not in session.
+For indoor fun and enjoyment, the Residential Learning Centers provide televisions, pool tables, ping-pong tables, and computer labs